apiobuild/platform/content/blog/website-is-not-the-seo-you-think.md

 - **Mobile-Friendly**: [A responsive website](https://apiobuild.com/blog/create-an-online-store-for-free/#responsive-design) means better user experience.
 Mobile drives the the majority of the traffic.
 Mobile-friendliness is another important factor that improves ranking.

-- **Google Analytics**: If you want to dive more into the SEO game and analyze your website traffic data, we can help you integerate your by simply providing the tracking id.
+- **Google Analytics**: You can easily add google analytics-id and start analyze your page traffic.

 Here's how our [demo dessert store](https://tinyurl.com/apio-demo-store) looks like on Google search results and on Facebook: